Class-wise Balancing Data Replay for Federated Class-Incremental Learning: Experiments

 \subsection{Experiment Settings}

-\paragraph{Datasets.} Following existing studies \cite{zhang2023target,li2024towards}, we conducted all experiments on three commonly used datasets, including CIFAR10 \cite{krizhevsky2009learning}, CIFAR100 \cite{krizhevsky2009learning} and TinyImageNet \cite{le2015tiny} to validate the effectiveness of the \methodname{}.
+\paragraph{Datasets.} Following existing studies \cite{zhang2023target,li2024towards}, we conducted all experiments on three commonly used datasets, including CIFAR10 \cite{krizhevsky2009learning,qi2022clustering}, CIFAR100 \cite{krizhevsky2009learning,qi2022clustering} and TinyImageNet \cite{le2015tiny} to validate the effectiveness of the \methodname{}.
 We simulate heterogeneous data distributions across clients using the Dirichlet distribution with parameters $\beta = \{0.1,0.5,1.0\}$, where smaller values of $\beta$ correspond to higher level of data heterogeneity.
+The statistical details are presented in the Table \ref{tab5}.

-\paragraph{Evaluation Metric.} Following prior studies \cite{zhang2023target,tran2024text}, we adopt Top-1 Accuracy as the evaluation metric, defined as $\text{Accuracy} = N_{\text{correct}} / N_{\text{total}}$, where $N_{\text{correct}}$ and $N_{\text{total}}$ denote the number of correct predictions and the total number of samples, respectively.
+\paragraph{Evaluation Metric.} Following prior studies \cite{tran2024text,chen2024flexfl,wang2024fednlr,qi2024cross}, we adopt Top-1 Accuracy as the evaluation metric, defined as $\text{Accuracy} = N_{\text{correct}} / N_{\text{total}}$, where $N_{\text{correct}}$ and $N_{\text{total}}$ denote the number of correct predictions and the total number of samples, respectively.

 \paragraph{Implementation Details.} In the experiments, the number of clients is fixed at $K=5$, with each client running local epochs $E=2$ per round, using a batch size $B=128$.
 For all datasets, we adopt ResNet-18 as the backbone, with the classifier's output dimension dynamically updated as tasks progress and conduct $T=100$ communication rounds per task.
 The SGD optimizer is employed with a learning rate of $0.01$ and a weight decay of $1 \times 10^{-5}$.
 The number of stored samples per task varies by dataset and split setting: for CIFAR10, 450 samples are stored under 3-task splits and 300 under 5-task splits; for CIFAR100, 1,000 samples are used for 5-task splits and 500 for 10-task splits; for TinyImageNet, 2,000 samples are stored for 10-task splits and 1,000 for 20-task splits.
 For the temperature and weighted parameters, we select $\tau_{old} \in \{0.8, 0.9\}$ and $w_{old} \in \{1.1, 1.2, 1.3, 1.4\}$ for previous tasks, while $\tau_{new} \in \{1.1, 1.2\}$ and $w_{new} \in \{0.7, 0.8, 0.9\}$ are used for newly arrived tasks.
 Moreover, the hyperparameters of baselines are tuned based on their original papers for fair comparison.
 And training on each client is performed using an NVIDIA RTX 3090 GPU (24 GB).